 - Compare transactions to source documents as needed,

 - Review infrequent transactions, and

-- Investigate and resolve issues of concern – It is the University’s expectation that any compliance concerns be brought to the attention of the employee’s supervisor, an employee in the University office that has oversight authority for the policy or law, the Director of Academic Management (academic department issues) and/or reported on the University Helpline.
+- Investigate and resolve issues of concern – It is the University’s expectation that any compliance concerns be brought to the attention of the employee’s supervisor, an employee in the University office that has oversight authority for the policy or law, the Director of Academic Management (academic department issues).

-- For those project grants where spending cannot occur because of a narrow restriction, such restrictions should be reviewed by the department administrator, and the Associate Budget Director (Treasurer’s Office) should be contacted to obtain assistance in determining what options are available pertaining to these unspent funds.
-The Associate Budget Director will then contact the OGC, Development and Provost offices for necessary or required assistance.
+- For those Funds where spending cannot occur because of a narrow restriction, such restrictions should be reviewed by the department administrator, and F&T Funds Management should be contacted to obtain assistance in determining what options are available pertaining to these unspent funds.
+F&T will then contact the Office of General Counsel (OGC), Development and Provost offices for any necessary assistance.

 - Type of expenditures and the related business purposes that generally occur,

 - Recurring or non-recurring nature of the transaction,

 - Unusual or exceptional transactions – understand what activity would constitute an unusual or exceptional transaction that might require additional review or special handling,

 - Transaction risk – understand the financial, compliance and operational risk of the business activity.
 Consider the source of the funding, compliance requirements for the type of transaction, department or management expectations, past history or knowledge of potential problems, and